kradnangel/kradnangel.github.io/_posts/2016-01-02-Dynamic Programming Summary.md

 #### [312.
 Burst Balloons](https://leetcode.com/problems/burst-balloons/)

 a[i][j] represent the maximum coins we can get.

-So we enumerate the burst point k between i and j.
+We enumerate the "last time" burst point k between i and j.

 	a[i][j] = max(a[i][j], a[i][k] + nums[i]*nums[k]*nums[j] + a[k][j])